-The Management Company will also perform and maintain a top-down analysis of macroeconomic developments in order to determine the current and future credit conditions across different industrial sectors and geographies (expected default rates, Bank's lending capacity assessment, Issuer's refinancing options and conditions etc).
+The Management Company will also perform and maintain a top-down analysis of macroeconomic developments in order to determine the current and future credit conditions across different industrial sectors and geographies (expected default rates, Bank's lending capacity assessment, Issuer's refinancing options and conditions etc.).

 These bottom-up analysis and top-down analysis are coupled with extensive quantitative studies in order to determine the best long and short candidates for the portfolio as well as maintaining the best possible risk-reward profile across the portfolio.

-Term Undetermined duration.
-Reference currency The reference currency of the Compartment is EUR.
-Benchmark The Compartment will use indices as further described above in the section "Management Policy".
-Risk Management The method used to calculate overall exposure of the Compartment is the commitment calculation method.
-SFT The Compartment may employ securities financing techniques ("SFTs") as described under 4.5 "Use of Techniques and Instruments relating to Transferable Securities and Money Market Instruments" for reducing risks (hedging), generating additional capital or income or for cost reduction purposes.
-Any use of SFTs for investment purposes will be in line with the risk profile and risk diversification rules applicable to the Compartment.
-The Compartment could use Total Return Swap or some others derivatives instruments that are the same characteristics (like Dynamic Portfolio Swap or Contracts for Difference) and SFTs in order to reach the management policy.
-These types of operation could increase the Compartment's risk profile.
-The extent of use of SFT, TRS or similar derivative instruments is detailed under "Assets Used".
-Asset used Shares or units from other UCITS and/or UCIs: Within the limit of 10% and in order to improve the achievement of the investment objective, the Compartment may also be exposed to units of a mutual fund or their foreign equivalent.
+The Management Company does not integrate Sustainability risks nor the Principal Adverse Impacts in this Compartment yet due to the complexity of their integration in the strategy.
+The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+The Compartment falls under the scope of the article 6 of SFDR.
+The investments underlying this Compartment do not take into account the EU criteria for environmentally sustainable economic activities as per the Taxonomy Regulation.

+Undetermined duration.

+The reference currency of the Compartment is EUR.

+Asset used

+Within the limit of 10% and in order to improve the achievement of the investment objective, the Compartment may also be exposed to units of a mutual fund or their foreign equivalent.

 The Compartment may invest in UCITS as well as in other Luxembourg or foreign UCIs that comply with point 1 (e) of article 41 of the Law.
 The Compartment may invest in a mutual fund managed by the Management Company.

-Debt securities and money market instruments: The Compartment may invest in bonds issued by sovereign states, industrial, commercial and financial companies.
-The targeted average is BB All financial instruments may be fixed-, variable- and/or adjustable-rate securities.
+Debt securities and money market instruments:

+The Compartment may invest in bonds issued by sovereign states, industrial, commercial and financial companies.
+All financial instruments may be fixed-, variable- and/or adjustable-rate securities.
 These securities issued by international issuers may be secured unsecured or subordinated.

-The Compartment exposes up to 20% in contingent convertible bonds ("CoCo"), hybrid debt securities designated to absorb the loss of capital for issuers, this implies that these bonds are slightly different to regular convertible bonds in that the likelihood of the bonds converting into equity when a certain trigger CET1 (common equity tier 1) relative to risk weighted assets is reached.
-Further an AT1 (additional tier 1) CoCo must be issued as a perpetual instrument whose coupon payments (distributions) are discretionary and may be cancelled at any time, for any reason.
-There exists a tension between the prudential needs of an issuer to optimize its capital structure with affordable loss absorption funding that maintains the entity as a going concern, and the needs of investors to properly price the risk of loss of coupon or capital, which are particular challenges for CoCos.
-Moreover, there exists uncertainty in the context of a supervisory decision establishing when the point of non-viability has been reached as well as in the context of a statutory bail-in set up under Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms.
+The Compartment may be exposed up to 20% in contingent convertible bonds ("CoCo").
+CoCo are regulatory capital instruments issued by banks under the applicable solvency rules which can be converted into ordinary shares if a certain minimum level of capital ratio is breached by the issuer.

 The Compartment will invest principally in financial derivative instruments ("FDI") for investment and hedging purposes.

-The Compartment may invest in futures/forwards, options, swaps, CFDs (contracts for difference), DPSs (dynamic portfolio swaps) and funded TRSs (total return swaps) traded on eurozone and/or international markets, be they regulated or OTC markets.
+The Compartment may invest in futures/forwards, options, swaps, CFDs (contracts for difference), DPSs (dynamic portfolio swaps) and TRS traded on Eurozone and/or international markets, be they regulated or OTC markets.
 As part of such transactions, the Management Company may take positions to hedge and/or expose the portfolio against/to specific industries, geographic areas, interest rates, shares (all caps), currencies or financial indices in order to achieve the management objective.